pacokwon/obsidian-lds-scriptures-plugin/README.md

 ## General Conference Quotes

 This works best while using Google Chrome.
 When at the Church website, you can highlight the paragraphs of a talk you want to include in your note.
-There will appear near your cursor a link button, and then a copy url option will appear.
+There will appear near your cursor a link button.
+Once pressed the button array will change and a copy url option will appear.
 Once that URL is copied, you can then automatically include the quote into your note.
 For example if you were taking a quote from President Holland's April 2024 talk, you could use the following:

 > `+https://www.churchofjesuschrist.org/study/general-conference/2024/04/13holland?lang=eng&id=p6#p6`

+This would include the 6th paragraph of his talk in your note, formatted with the talk title, the quoted text, and the speaker.

 # Quickstart